dtinth/headless-jamulus-to-icecast-linux-streamer/README.md

 # headless-jamulus-to-icecast-linux-streamer

+> **Warning**
+> This project is no longer maintained.
+If you intend to let people listen in to a Jamulus server from a website, consider using [jamulus-lounge](https://github.com/dtinth/jamulus-lounge) instead.

 Simple script to stream sound from Jamulus to an Icecast server.
 Also shows listener count in Jamulus.

 ![](example.webp)